tcltk/tcl/doc/dev/strings.md

 of such pairs.
 It did not assign any characters to those pairs, instead describing the mechanism as one "for encoding extremely rare characters".
 Tcl string values processed symbols corresponding to Unicode surrogates no differently from any other symbols in the Tcl alphabet.
+In this state of things, it is clear that the set of Tcl strings is strictly a superset of the set of well-formed Unicode text.
+This is not only because of unassigned codepoint awaiting their symbols, but includes an ability to store symbols sequences in Tcl string values that can never become well-formed Unicode text at any point in the future.

 Unicode 3.1.0 was released March 2001.
 This was the first version of the Unicode Standard that assigned characters to surrogate code